-Many cities, businesses, and other organizations have begun offering WiFi hotspots, which help people stay connected to powerful, fast internet connections, which are often much faster than wireless cellular networks.
+Many cities, businesses, and other organizations have begun offering WiFi hotspots for public use.
+These hotspots help people access faster internet connections than what is often available cellular networks.

-But what is a WiFi hotspot?
-How does it work?
-Are hotspots safe?
+So, how does a WiFi hotspot work?
+Are they safe?
 Get all the information you need below.

-A public WiFi hotspot works just like a Wi-Fi connection that you might find in your home or office.
-WiFi hotspots work by taking an internet connection and using special wireless equipment, such as modems and routers, to create a wireless connection, to which you can connect a tablet, smartphone, computer, or another device.
+A public WiFi hotspot works, from the user's end, much like a WiFi network that you might find in your home or office.
+These hotspots transmit an internet connection using special wireless equipment, to create a WiFi network to which you can connect a tablet, smartphone, computer, or other device.

 The range, power, speed, and price of a WiFi hotspot may vary, based on where you are.
 But the overall idea behind a WiFi hotspot is exactly the same as a home-based WiFi network, and you can connect to and use a WiFi hotspot just like you would use a home WiFi network.

-Though WiFi hotspots are broadly similar, there are a few different types of hotspots available, and they do have some distinct differences.
-Let’s discuss these common types of WiFi hotspots now, and how they work.
+Though WiFi hotspots are largely similar, there are a few different types available, and they have some distinct differences.

 A public WiFi hotspot is exactly what it sounds like.
-These hotspots are usually – though not always – free to use.
-Places like coffee shops, libraries, retail stores, and other such companies and organizations may offer a free, public WiFi connection for patrons.
+These hotspots are usually, though not always, free to use.
+Places like coffee shops, libraries and retail stores may offer a free, public WiFi connection for patrons.
 In some cities, municipal governments or ISPs may also provide free public WiFi connections in some areas.
-These are usually free, but in some areas, like hotels and airports, you may have to pay for access to a public WiFi hotspot.
+These are usually free, but in some areas, like hotels and airports, you may have to pay to access a public WiFi hotspot.

-There are a few different types of mobile hotspots.
-For example, did you know that you can use your iPhone as a WiFi hotspot?
-The same is true of most Android smartphones.
+Did you know that you can use your iPhone or many Android smartphones as a WiFi hotspot?
 By turning on this feature, your phone uses its cellular data to create a WiFi hotspot.
-Then, you can connect to this hotspot with a computer or another device that does not have cellular data.
+You can then connect a computer or other device to this hotspot to access the internet.

 You can also buy purpose-built mobile WiFi hotspots, which are designed to turn a cellular data connection into a strong WiFi connection.
-People who travel a lot for work or always need access to a reliable WiFi connection may be interested in one of these devices, which can be purchased from most cell phone companies.
+People who travel a lot for work or who need constant access to a reliable WiFi connection can use one of these devices, which can be purchased from most cell phone companies.

-Prepaid WiFi hotspots are similar to mobile hotspots, but have a limited amount of data that you can use.
-You can prepay for this data, then when you run out, you can automatically pay for more.
+Prepaid WiFi hotspots are similar to mobile hotspots, but set limits on how much data you can transmit over the connection.
+You prepay for a set amount of data, and then when you run out, you can automatically pay for more.
 This is a good way to get a mobile hotspot without a long-term cellular data subscription.

-Private WiFi hotspots, such as mobile hotspots and prepaid hotspots, are completely safe.
-However, the security methods used to protect your data can vary widely between public hotspots.
+Private WiFi hotspots, such as mobile and prepaid versions, are completely safe.
+When it comes to public hotspots, however, the security methods used to protect your data can vary widely.

-As a rule, it’s not recommended that you do anything on a public WiFi hotspot that could compromise your personal data, such as shopping online, using online banking apps, and other such things.
-For web browsing, checking email, and social media, though, public WiFi hotspots are usually very safe.
+As a rule, it’s recommended that you not do anything over a public WiFi hotspot that could compromise secure personal data, such as checking out on shopping sites (providing payment information), using banking apps, or accessing medical records.
+For other activities like web browsing, checking email, and using social media, though, public WiFi hotspots tend to be safe.

-The easiest way to find WiFi hotspot is to open up your computer or smartphone and start looking!
+The easiest way to find WiFi hotspot is to open up your computer or tablet and check your available networks list.
 In many public areas, you’ll find that there are a lot of open, public WiFi hotspots you can connect to, free of charge.
 You can also look for WiFi hotspots provided by your own ISP.